24 Hours in Luang Prabang, Laos

 Return for breakfast at The Great House, Rosewood.
-With the cuisine having a strong influence from Laotian regional specialties, one can embrace local culture or opt for a simple egg’s benedict.
+With the cuisine having a strong influence from Laotian regional specialities, one can embrace local culture or opt for a simple Egg’s Benedict.

 After breakfast, wander down the main street to visit the former Royal Palace, now converted into a museum.
 Built in 1904 French Colonial era, there is a distinct French influence about the building in both the architecture and decoration.
 Walk barefoot along the polished hallways to see the old living quarters of the royal family, as well as the crown jewels of Laos.

 This afternoon, stop by this eccentric museum dedicated to the various ethnic groups that inhabit Laos.
 It is a non-profit centre featuring religious artefacts, clothing, traditional household objects and various handicrafts practised by the different groups.
 There is a focus on the Hmong and their New Year Celebrations; the Khmu, their baskets and the art of backstrap looms; the Mien Yao embroidery and Lantern Taoists religious ceremonies; the Tai Dam bedding and Tai Lue culture.
 A large proportion of the profits from the shop go directly to supporting ethnic artisan communities.

 The sun sets early in this part of the world so make sure you climb the steps opposite the Royal Palace by 5pm up to Mount Phousi.
 This is the highest point in Luang Prabang and you’ll be rewarded with spectacular views across the town and the Mekong River, just as the sun dips below the horizon.
 On the way back down from Mount Phousi you will pass by several monasteries, witnessing monks going about their evening chores.